 Our trip begins in Chiusi, Italy.
 Situated on the main line from either Florence or Rome, the Chiusi train station is a convenient place to meet your guide and fellow travelers for the group transfer to Pienza, a lovely renaissance town conceived by Pope Pius II.
 Our hotel occupies a 15th century convent located in the center of town.
 After checking into our rooms and changing into cycling clothes, our guides conduct a bike-fitting session.
 Time permitting, a warm up ride takes us to Bagno Vignoni, a thermal village located in the Val d'Orcia Artistic, Natural and Cultural Park.
 The village is famous for its thermal spa, which has been in use since Roman times.
 This evening we enjoy a welcome dinner in a local trattoria where we have the chance to taste homemade pici pasta.
 Dinner included.

-Our ride begins with a fun descent from Pienza.
-We pass through the villages of Castelmuzio and Trequanda.
-We enter a landscape rich with olive groves, geometrical vineyards and slender cypress trees.
+Our ride begins with a fun descent from Pienza, pedaling through the picturesque villages of Castelmuzio and Trequanda.
+We soon roll into a postcard Tuscan landscape rich with olive groves, geometrical vineyards and slender cypress trees.
 Cycling through the Crete Senesi area, the verdant hills give way to a lunar-like landscape of chalk cliffs and gullies.
 These Tuscan badlands consist of strange rock formations and lone farmhouses flanked by cypress trees.
 We arrive in Lucignano, a well preserved hill-top village that is a remarkable example of medieval urban planning.
 The village is known for its agricultural and artisan traditions.
 Its most well-known products include extra-virgin olive oil, honey, ceramics, and sandstone used in architecture and sculpting.
-Breakfast and dinner included.
+Breakfast lunch and dinner included.

-The previous days have prepped our legs for the famed hills of Chianti!
+The previous days have prepped our legs for the ride through the famed hills of Chianti!
 The first stretch crosses an unbelievably scenic clutch of hills blanketed with vineyards and thick forests.
 It's breathtaking, and so is the ride.
 We bike along a winding panoramic road to Radda in Chianti, home to many important archaeological finds hinting at its ancient past.
-The gothic towers of Siena materialize on the horizon as we continue our ride towards this enchanting city.
-We pedal to the front door of our hotel, perfectly situated on the edge of Siena's historic center.
-Late afternoon will afford the opportunity to shop, wander the medieval backstreets or relax in the famous square and watch local residents stroll by.
-A farewell dinner provides the opportunity to enjoy the region's renowned cuisine and toast to a great cycling adventure before saying our goodbyes at the train station in the mid-afternoon.
+The gothic towers of Siena materialize on the horizon as we continue our ride towards this medieval city.
+We’ll share a final celebratory lunch on the outskirts of Siena and toast a great cycling adventure before saying our goodbyes at the train station in the mid-afternoon.
 Hop on a train to your next destination or better yet, extend your stay in the enchanting city of Siena.
 Breakfast and lunch included.